jovasal/Portfolio-Microverse/README.md

   cd my-folder
-  git clone git@github.com:https://github.com/jovasal/Portfolio-Microverse.git
+  git clone git@github.com:https://github.com/jovasal/Portfolio-Microverse.git.

 ### Install

-Is not necesary to install
+Is not necesary to install.

 ### Usage

-you can usu by HTML terminal and check it Linters
+You can usu by HTML terminal and check it Linters.

 ### Run tests

-you can usu by HTML terminal and check it Linters
+You can user Linters installed under Pull Request.
+Actually, it is runin well.
+Please, Don no chanche it.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>